YarboJanks/buffered.io/source/_posts/2011-10-13-webmachine-erlydtl-and-riak-part-4.markdown

   .
 {% endcodeblock %}

 After making this change to the configuration, HAProxy will no longer kill off the connections.
-Therefore it's up to use to manage them.
+Therefore it's up to us to manage them.

 ### Connection Pooling ###

 Given that it is _not_ one of the goals of this series to demonstrate how to create a connection pooling application in Erlang, we're going to use an application that's already out there to do it for us.
-This application is called [Pooler]][].
+This application is called [Pooler][].
 Out of the box this application does Erlang process pooling, and given that our Riak connections are each Erlang processes, this suits us perfectly.

 One thing that I didn't like about the interface to Pooler was that it relied on the caller managing the lifetime of the connection.
 As a result, I made a small change to the interface in my own [fork][PoolerFork] which I think helps keep things a little cleaner.
 This application will be making use of this fork.